 What I propose in this paper is that Japanese has an identical complementizer system.
-Japanese in fact provides explicit evidence for Plann's analysis as the three complementizers have distinct phonetic realizations in this language: To corresponds to que in (5a), ka is the [+Q] C, and no is the counterpart of que in (5c).
+Japanese in fact provides explicit evidence for Plann's analysis as the three complementizers have distinct phonetic realizations: To corresponds to que in (5a), ka is the [+Q] C, and no is the counterpart of que in (5c).